Station Name: ALEXANDRA DOCK

 See also Bootle Balliol Road

-Looking east along the single platform at Alexandra Dock station in the 1930s.
-The station was provided with a large overall roof which provided passengers with protection from the weather.
+Looking east along the platform at Alexandra Dock station in the 1930s.

 P